Frustrated Parents of Kids with Narrow Feet – What is Your Favorite Shoe Brand?

 Be Careful About Fitting Your Child in Shoes That Are Too Wide

 If you provide your child with shoes that are too wide, your child might develop several foot issues such as blisters, calluses, and corns, as well as foot and leg pain.

 When there is too much extra space inside the shoes, it allows for too much foot movement, and that constant friction and rubbing between the feet and the shoes can lead to blisters and other foot issues.

 Let me show you what I mean by finding a shoe that provides a narrow heel counter.
 The heel counter is the back part of the shoes that provides ankle and heel support.
-Do you notice how the shoe on the first image has a narrower heel counter compared to the shoe on the second image?
+Do you notice how the shoe in the first image has a narrower heel counter compared to the shoe in the second image?
 These shoes are the same length, but as you can see will fit very differently.

-These are the type of features that we want the shoes to provide for a child with narrow feet, since they will highly increase the chances of fitting the shape of your child’s narrow feet.
+These are the type of features that we want the shoes to provide for a child with narrow feet since they will highly increase the chances of fitting the shape of your child’s narrow feet.

 I am going to provide you with a selection of the best shoes for children with narrow feet that I have fitted before, but I would also love to hear what shoe brands and shoe styles have worked well for your child.